ManticoreGamesInc/platform-documentation/src/tutorials/art/costumes.md

 ---
 id: costumes
-name: Costumes in CORE
+name: Costumes in Core
-title: Costumes in CORE
+title: Costumes in Core
 categories:
     - Reference
 ---

-# Costumes in CORE
+# Costumes in Core

 !!! warning
     Flagged for Review.